 Field Description Summary advertisements received Number of summary advertisements received by this switch on its trunk ports.
 Summary advertisements contain the management domain name, the configuration revision number, the update timestamp and identity, the authentication checksum, and the number of subset advertisements to follow.
 Subset advertisements received Number of subset advertisements received by this switch on its trunk ports.
 Subset advertisements contain all the information for one or more VLANs.
 Request advertisements received Number of advertisement requests received by this switch on its trunk ports.
 Advertisement requests normally request information on all VLANs.
 They can also request information on a subset of VLANs.
 Summary advertisements transmitted Number of summary advertisements sent by this switch on its trunk ports.
 Summary advertisements contain the management domain name, the configuration revision number, the update timestamp and identity, the authentication checksum, and the number of subset advertisements to follow.

+Table 2-40 show vtp counters Field Descriptions (continued)

-Subset advertisements transmitted Number of subset advertisements sent by this switch on its trunk ports.
+Field Description Subset advertisements transmitted Number of subset advertisements sent by this switch on its trunk ports.
 Subset advertisements contain all the information for one or more VLANs.
 Request advertisements transmitted Number of advertisement requests sent by this switch on its trunk ports.
 Advertisement requests normally request information on all VLANs.
 They can also request information on a subset of VLANs.
 Number of configuration Number of revision errors. revision errors Whenever you define a new VLAN, delete an existing one, suspend or resume an existing VLAN, or modify the parameters on an existing VLAN, the configuration revision number of the switch increments.
 Revision errors increment whenever the switch receives an advertisement whose revision number matches the revision number of the switch, but the MD5 digest values do not match.
 This error means that the VTP password in the two switches is different or that the switches have different configurations.
 These errors means that the switch is filtering incoming advertisements, which causes the VTP database to become unsynchronized across the network.

-Table 2-39 show vtp counters Field Descriptions (continued)

-Field Description Number of configuration digest errors Number of MD5 digest errors.
-Digest errors increment whenever the MD5 digest in the summary packet and the MD5 digest of the received advertisement calculated by the switch do not match.
+Number of configuration Number of MD5 digest errors. digest errors Digest errors increment whenever the MD5 digest in the summary packet and the MD5 digest of the received advertisement calculated by the switch do not match.
 This error usually means that the VTP password in the two switches is different.
 To solve this problem, make sure the VTP password on all switches is the same.
 These errors mean that the switch is filtering incoming advertisements, which causes the VTP database to become unsynchronized across the network.
 Number of V1 summary Number of Version 1 errors. errors Version 1 summary errors increment whenever a switch in VTP V2 mode receives a VTP Version 1 frame.
 These errors mean that at least one neighboring switch is either running VTP Version 1 or VTP Version 2 with V2-mode disabled.
 To solve this problem, change the configuration of the switches in VTP V2-mode to disabled.
 Join Transmitted Number of VTP pruning messages sent on the trunk.
 Join Received Number of VTP pruning messages received on the trunk.
 Summary Advts Received from non-pruning-capable device Number of VTP summary messages received on the trunk from devices that do not support pruning.

-This is an example of output from the show vtp status command.
-Table 2-40 describes each field in the display.
+This is an example of output from the show vtp status command for a switch running VTP version 2.
+Table 2-41 describes the fields in the display.